listofbots/listofbots-api/README.md

 # listofbots-api

 This API endpoint package was made in JavaScript.
+Soon™